George Gissing: Literary career

 On 25 February 1891, Gissing married another working-class woman, Edith Alice Underwood.
 They settled in Exeter but moved to Brixton in June 1893 and Epsom in 1894.
 They had two children, Walter Leonard (1891–1916) and Alfred Charles Gissing (1896–1975), but the marriage was unsuccessful.
 Edith did not understand his work and Gissing insisted on keeping them socially isolated from his peers, which exacerbated the problems.
 Whereas Nell was too sick to complain about his controlling behaviour, some historians believe Edith stood up to him argumentatively.
-She may have suffered violent, uncontrolled rages as Gissing claimed in letters to Bertz, but the truth is elusive at this distance in time.
+She may have gone into violent, uncontrolled rages as Gissing claimed in letters to Bertz, but the truth is elusive at this distance in time.
 Gissing took revenge (or acted to protect their older child from continual violent assaults, since he stated in letters his safety was in danger) in April 1896, when Walter was spirited away without Edith's knowledge and sent to stay with Gissing's sisters in Wakefield.
 Gissing pleaded Edith's violence, but he strongly disliked the way she presented him to his son.
 Alfred, the younger child, remained with his mother.
 The couple separated in 1897, though this was no clean break - Gissing spent time dodging Edith and afraid she might seek a reconciliation.
 In 1902, Edith was certified insane and confined to an asylum.
 At this time Gissing met and befriended Clara Collet who was probably in love with him, although it is unclear whether he reciprocated.
-They remained friends for the rest of his life and after his death she helped to support Edith and the children.
+They remained friends for the rest of his life, and after his death she helped to support Edith and the children.

 Gissing's work began to be paid better.
 New Grub Street (1891) brought him £250.
 In 1892 he befriended and was influenced in his work by a fellow writer, George Meredith.
 In the 1890s Gissing lived more comfortably on his earnings, but his health suffered, which limited the time he spent in London.
 Novels from the period include Born in Exile (1892), The Odd Women (1893), In the Year of Jubilee (1894) and The Whirlpool (1897).
 From 1893, Gissing also wrote short stories, some of which were collected in an 1898 volume, Human Odds and Ends, and others in volumes published after his death.
 In 1895, he published three novellas, Eve's Ransom, The Paying Guest and Sleeping Fires.
 This too reflected changing tastes in the reading public, away from three-volume novels.

 In 1897 Gissing met H. G. Wells and his wife, who spent the spring with him and his sister at Budleigh Salterton.
 Wells said Gissing was "no longer the glorious, indefatigable, impracticable youth of the London flat, but a damaged and ailing man, full of ill-advised precautions against the imaginary illnesses that were his interpretations of a general malaise."